yoonaa54/public_breakthrough_flutter/assets/markdown/courseActivity0.md

 ## Using the terminal with this course

 Where such commands are listed, you can either:
-- read & type them to a terminal by hand
+- read & type them to a terminal yourself

 or: